mohakapoor/METR/docs/documentation.md

 Directional_Return = TB_Return * Signal
 Meta_Label = 1 if Directional_Return > 0 else 0
 ```
-This ensures that hitting a lower barrier while **Short** (-1) is correctly recorded as a "Win" (+kσ), solving the "Short Alpha Blindness" observed in early research stages.
+This ensures that hitting a lower barrier while **Short** (-1) is correctly recorded as a "Win" (+kσ), solving the "Short-Side Blindness" observed in early research stages.

 ### 8.2 Signal Conditioning (Noise Suppression)
 To isolate "Trade Entry Skill" from "Market Drift," all training and evaluation is strictly filtered: